-Organisational Management - There is a fully implemented quality and risk management programme which includes a service philosophy, goals and a quality and risk management programme.
+The quality and risk management programme includes a service philosophy, goals and a quality and risk management programme.
 Quality activities generate improvements in practice and service delivery.
 Meetings are held to discuss quality and risk management processes and results.
 Resident and family meetings are held, and satisfaction is monitored via annual satisfaction surveys.

 Health and safety policies, systems and processes are implemented to manage risk.
-Incidents and accidents are reported and investigated.
-A comprehensive education and training programme are implemented with a current plan in place.

 Appropriate employment processes are adhered to.
-There is a roster that provides sufficient and appropriate staff cover for the effective delivery of care and support.
+An education and training programme is established.
+The roster provides sufficient and appropriate staff cover for the effective delivery of care and support.